INTERNAL COMBUSTION ENGINES

 L'orario di tutti gli insegnamenti è consultabile su EasyAcademy.

-Written exam consisting of three extended-answer questions (one page) on the topics covered in the lectures and exercises.
+Oral exam on the topics covered in the lectures and exercises.

 - Basic thermodynamic and fluid dynamics knowledge.